-The Duke of Edinburgh’s International Award – Australia (the Award) requires Award Centres (previously know as Award Units) to have insurance cover for all Participants and volunteers.
+The Duke of Edinburgh’s International Award – Australia (the Award) requires Award Centres to have insurance cover for all Participants and volunteers.
 This includes both personal accident and public liability insurance.
-In addition, the NAA maintains a further insurance policy for Participants and volunteers that acts as an umbrella cover.
+In addition, the NAO maintains a further insurance policy for Participants and volunteers that acts as an umbrella cover.

 The NAO (previously known as NAA) certificate of currency and insurance schedules outlining coverage, geographical limits and limitations of liability or cover is available at www.dukeofed.com.au.
 It is important to regularly review the NAO’s insurance certificates and schedules as they may be updated annually.
 Participants, their families and volunteers need to refer to their Award Centre for further details.